ikhebgeenaccount/SideScroller/README.md

 I am currently looking for artists, to create animations and environments.
 PM [/u/ikhebgeenaccount](http://www.reddit.com/u/ikhebgeenaccount) or if you have no reddit, add me ingame on EUW: ikhebgeenaccount.
 You can also hop on to [this redditthread]() and share your ideas or art there!

-SideScroller isn’t endorsed by Riot Games and doesn’t reflect the views or opinions of Riot Games or anyone officially involved in producing or managing League of Legends.
-League of Legends and Riot Games are trademarks or registered trademarks of Riot Games, Inc. League of Legends © Riot Games, Inc.

 ##Planned features:
   - Levels with ending boss fights against Baron, Dragon, etc.